LGUG2Z/komorebi/README.md

 If you haven't had a reply to your email within 24h you can reach out to me on Discord.

+## Note: Unexpected mobile device management (MDM) detection prompts

+You have most likely unintentionally enrolled your device in "Bring Your Own Device" (BYOD) MDM.
+You can confirm if this is the case by running `dsregcmd /status` and then take the appropriate steps to remove the MDM profile and take back full control of your system.

+If you need help doing this you can ask on Discord.

 ## Note: komorebi for Mac

 If you made your way to this repo looking for [komorebi for